DM587/dm587.github.io/_exercises/main/sheet_08.md

 $$
 and an initial solution $\vec x = \begin{bmatrix} 0.1, 0.1, 0.1\end{bmatrix}$.
 Solve the problem with the Affine Scaling method.

 ## Task 4

+Show that if $A$ is a square matrix that can be reduced to a row echelon form $U$ by Gaussian elimination without row interchanges, then $A$ can be factored as $A = LU$, where $L$ is a lower triangular matrix.

+Show that the LU decomposition can be rewritten as

+$$
+    A=LDU
+$$

+where now both the lower
+triangular factor and the upper triangular factor have 1's on the main diagonal.

+## Task 5

+Propose and efficient method for solving $Ax=b$ and $A^T\tilde{x}=\tilde{b}$.

+## Task 6

+Find the LU decomposition of the matrix

+$$
+A=\begin{bmatrix}
+3 &−6 &−3 \\
+2 &0 &6 \\
+−4 &7 &4
+\end{bmatrix}.
+$$

+Using the decomposition:

+- solve the system of linear equations: $Ax=b$ when $b=[-3, -22, 3]$
+- find the inverse of $A$.

+## Task 7

+Software libraries vary in how they handle LU-decompositions.
+For example, many libraries perform row interchanges to reduce roundoff error and hence produce PLU-decompositions, even when asked for LU-decompositions.
+Find out which function(s) performs the LU-decomposition in Python Scipy and see what happens when you use scipy to find an LU-decomposition of the matrix from the previous task.
+(Hint: compare `scipy.linalg.lu`, `scipy.linalg.lu_factor`, `scipy.linalg.lu_solve`, `scipy.sparse.linalg.splu`).
+Update your implementation of Task 1 such that it does not need to compute any matrix inversion.

+## Task 8

+Rewrite the Affine Scaling algorithm using the Cholesky decomposition and resolve the LP problems above.

+## Task 9

 Show that if $A$ is a square matrix that can be reduced to a row echelon form $U$ by Gaussian elimination without row interchanges, then $A$ can be factored